pletzer/nzesm_apptainer/README.md

 ### Configuring GCOM

 Next, you'll need to copy the files in `<this_repo>/packages/gcom/rose-stem/site/niwa/suite.rc` to `rose-stem/site/niwa/` and `<this_repo>/packages/gcom/fc-make/machines/niwa_apptainer*.cfg` to `fc-make/machines/` under the `gcom` repo, respectively.
 You will need to edit the files `<this_repo>/packages/gcom/fc-make/machines/niwa_apptainer*.cfg` as these refer to the location of the `nzesmenv.sif` file.
 You may also have to change the bindings of the apptainer/singularity command if compiling on another platform.

+Note: the provided configuration files use the older `singularity` command in place of `apptainer`.
+The `singularity` command also works in apptainer.

-### Compilinging GCOM
+### Compiling GCOM

 Type
 ```